noelboss/featherlight/README.md

 # Usage

 By default, featherlight acts on all elements using the 'data-featherlight' attribute.
-An Element with this attribute triggers the lightbox.
-The value of the attribute acts as selector for an element thats opened as lightbox.
+An element with this attribute triggers the lightbox.
+The value of the attribute acts as selector for an element that's opened as lightbox.

 	<a herf="#" data-featherlight="#mylightbox">Open elemnt in lightbox</a>
 	<div id="mylightbox">This div will be opened in a lightbox</div>